Bank of America Offers Grants to Make Homeownership More Affordable in Savannah

 Plus, qualified homebuyers may also be eligible for the bank’s closing cost grant program, a lender credit through which they could receive up to $7,500 toward non-recurring closing costs or, in some instances, to buy down their interest rate.

 And, through Oct.
 31, 2019, the bank is waiving the lender origination fee on Freddie Mac Home Possible®, FHA, VA or Affordable Loan Solution loans, which could mean a savings of approximately $1,000, depending on the situation.
+Offer to waive origination fee is not available in Arkansas, Georgia and Oregon.

 This means eligible homebuyers in Savannah could receive as much as $17,500 to help them purchase a home.
 There are restrictions, so a Bank of America lending specialist can help interested homebuyers determine their eligibility.